Safeguarding: departmental policy and guidance

 Within the very small numbers of such students enrolled for such courses, the vast majority are aged 17 when they start their undergraduate course, and turn 18 within the first or second term of their studies.
 Where a younger student is enrolled such that they will still be under 18 when they reach their 3rd year then additional steps will be taken for their personal circumstances, including liaison/coordination with their college.
 Additional steps for their personal circumstances are also taken in the exceptionally rare case of someone starting a graduate course whilst still being under the age of 18.
 In such cases relevant correspondence will be direct with the student in conjunction with the university guidance on confidentiality in student welfare.
 Where a student is unwell or injured for which correspondence other than with the individual is appropriate then such correspondence will be coordinated by the Head of Academic Administration.

-The Admissions & Outreach Coordinator provides the Head of Academic Administration each August with a report from the university admissions records of those students joining undergraduate courses who will still be under 18 at the start of their first term.
+The Schools Liaison and Admissions Coordinator provides the Head of Academic Administration each August with a report from the university admissions records of those students joining undergraduate courses who will still be under 18 at the start of their first term.
 The Head of Academic Administration, together with Academic Administration colleagues, review this to ensure that sufficient measures are in place to cover the proposed programme of study/activity for any students under 18.
 The Departmental Safety Officer will review any queries with the Head of Academic Administration as required.

-Relevant academics receive an annual reminder from the Academic Administration team which references safeguarding guidance in relation to their interactions with students, reporting obligations and responsibilities, as well as referencing the university policy concerning relationships between students and staff and guidance on confidentiality in student welfare
+Relevant academics receive an annual reminder from the Academic Administration team which references safeguarding guidance in relation to their interactions with students, reporting obligations and responsibilities, as well as referencing the university policy concerning relationships between students and staff and guidance on confidentiality in student welfare.

 The above list covers the main categories of activity that might involve children, but it is not comprehensive.
-If in doubt, you should seek advice from the Departmental Safety Officer well in advance of organising an event.
+If in doubt, you should seek advice from the Departmental Safety Officer (@email) well in advance of organising an event.